 El Nido city and the surrounding archipelago is a place of a stunning nature, divine beaches and relaxed atmosphere.
-Visiting El Nido mostly includes exploring the remote islands around, snorkeling, kayaking and getting to know more about the Philippino culture.
+Visiting El Nido mostly includes exploring the remote islands around, snorkeling, kayaking and getting to know more about the Filipino culture.
 Even if you’re short on time during your Palawan trip, visiting El Nido is a must.
-One Day in El Nido will pass very quickly, but you’ll happen to explore a very big part of its mind blowing beauty.
+One day in El Nido will pass very quickly, but you’ll happen to explore a very big part of its mind blowing beauty.

 What’s the best time to visit El Nido?

 The perfect time would be from late November to March.
 May to October is not ideal due to the rainy season.
 On the other hand, March to May is known as a jellyfish season.
 At that time sea is packed with jellyfish so it requires a lot of caution.
 Otherwise, getting burned can really ruin your day.

 What’s good to know about El Nido?

 The city of El Nido is located on Palawan island in the very west part of the Philippines and it differs in its nature and the landscape from the rest of the country.
-The only two ways to reach the city is by plane, landing at the super small El Nido airport.
+The easiest way to reach the city is by plane, landing at the super small El Nido airport.
 Other that that you can either reach it by bus/car from Porto Princessa or by taking a boat ride from the Batangas to Coron and then another one from Coron to El Nido.

 One Day in El Nido Itinerary

 Actually, booking a tour should be done a day in advance, but even early in the morning could work out as well.
 The archipelago, known for its stunning beaches and impressive cliffs, can be explored by taking one of the 4 island tours every travel agency in the city has on their list.
-Any of them is great, but if you can choose – pick one with the Secret Lagoon.
+All of them are exciting, but if you can choose – pick one with the Secret Lagoon.
 The tour includes lunch at the beach.

 Rent a Kayak